 The Secretary of Defense, in turn, designates the U.S. Northern Command commander as the combatant commander responsible for the conduct of the funeral.

-U.S. NORTHCOM then activates JFHQ-NCR as Joint Task Force National Capital Region (JTF-NCR) and designates the commanding general of JTF-NCR as the supported operational commander.
+U.S. NORTHCOM then activates JTF-NCR as Joint Task Force National Capital Region (JTF-NCR) and designates the commanding general of JTF-NCR as the supported operational commander.

 The JTF-NCR commander is responsible for coordinating and conducting all of the ceremonies to honor a former president.

-EDITOR’S NOTE: JFHQ-NCR is the Washington, D.C., element of U.S. Northern Command and is headquartered at Fort Lesley J. McNair.
-Elements that support the JFHQ-NCR include: the U.S. Army Military District of Washington, Naval District Washington, Marine Corps Forces National Capital Region, Air Force District of Washington, and the U.S. Coast Guard Sector Baltimore.
+JTF-NCR is the Washington, D.C., element of U.S. Northern Command and is headquartered at Fort Lesley J. McNair.
+Elements that support the JTF-NCR include: the U.S. Army Military District of Washington, Naval District Washington, Marine Corps Forces National Capital Region, Air Force District of Washington, and the U.S. Coast Guard Sector Baltimore.